nguyenphuminh/90deg/README.md

 );
 ```

-To make it nD, you can simply just increase the dimension of the s vector and the VM will adapt.
+To make it nD, you can simply increase the dimension of the s vector and the VM will adapt.

 ## Copyrights and License